 Contact the Office of Public Safety at 860-685-3333 or 911 (24 hours) or the Office of the Dean of Students at 860-685-2775 (during business hours).
-Or you may prefer to report the incident to a faculty or staff member including Residential Life Student Staff with whom you feel comfortable.
-Faculty and staff members must then report the incident to the Title IX coordinator, who will assist you in identifying your options, providing resources and support and addressing any immediate safety concerns for you or the broader campus community.
+Or you may prefer to report the incident to a faculty or staff member (including Residential Life student staff) with whom you feel comfortable.
+Faculty and staff members must then report the incident to the Title IX officer, who will assist you in identifying your options, providing resources and support and addressing any immediate safety concerns for you or the broader campus community.
 By reporting the incident to the University, you ensure that prompt and equitable action is taken in response to the incident.
 This action may include providing accommodations and protective remedies for the complainant, initiating an investigation of the conduct, and if appropriate, seeking judicial charges against the alleged perpetrator.

-Reports involving gender discrimination or harassment may also be submitted directly to Marina Melendez, the University's interim Title IX Coordinator and Chief Diversity Officer, by calling 860-685-4771.
+Reports involving gender discrimination or harassment may also be submitted directly to Antonio Farias, Vice President for Equity and Inclusion/Title IX officer, by calling 860-685-3927.